 Filing a lawsuit against the trustee of a trust can be a costly endeavor.
 However, it also may be necessary to protect your interests and the assets held in the trust.
 If you think that you may need to engage in Riverside trust litigation, take the following steps:

-- Obtain a copy of the trust.
+- Furthermore, obtain a copy of the trust.

 To learn more about the litigation process, view our free guide The Ultimate Guide to California Trust and Probate Litigation.
 To learn more and obtain guidance in bringing your own action, contact an experienced Riverside trust litigation attorney today.
 Call our toll-free number at (888) 443-6590.